sabry134/-WORKSHOP-Introduction-to-js---Create-your-discord-bot/README.md

 # Hosting the bot

+* Run the command `npm init -y`
+* Run the command `npm i discord.js dotenv`
+* Create a .env file.
+* Create a new variable called "DISCORD_KEY" and assign it the value of your bot token.
-Copy this code and paste it to your terminal.
+* Copy this code and paste it to your terminal.

 ```js
 require("dotenv").config();